DanielSola/nestjs-todo-list/README.md

 ## Running the app

-Fill .env with your database credentials
-You must first create a table with the name 'Task'.
+Copy .env.dist to .env and fill with yout database credentials You must first create a table with the name 'Task'.
 Columns:
 * id: uuid